Domination of the rectangular queen's graph: Introduction

 \begin{ques} Column-wise monotonicity: Does $\gamqq \leq \gamma(\q{m}{(n+1)})$ hold for $m \leq n$?

 Row-wise monotonicity: Does $\gamqq \leq \gamma(\q{(m+1)}{n})$ hold for $m \leq n, (m, n) \neq (8, 11)$? \end{ques}

 We discuss one type of internal symmetry of \mds s that frequently occurs.
 A \emph{foursome} is a set of four squares $(x+a, y+b)$, $(x-a, y-b)$, $(x-b, y+a)$, $(x+b, y-a)$, where either each of $x, y, a, b$ is an integer or each is half an odd integer, and $a$ and $b$ are unequal and nonzero.
-The center of the foursome is the point $(x, y)$, which need not be a square center.
-For examples, see the first \mds s given for $Q_{9 \times 9}$ and $Q_{11 \times 11}$, as well as Figure 1 above.
+The \emph{center} of the foursome is the point $(x, y)$, which need not be a square center.
+For examples, see Figure 1 above, the f{\kern0pt}irst \mds s given for $Q_{9 \times 9}$ and $Q_{11 \times 11}$, as well as the f{\kern0pt}irst four \mds s given for $Q_{11 \times 12}$.

-It is easy to see that if a foursome $F$ is flipped across the horizontal line through its center, the result is another foursome $F'$ that occupies the same lines as $F$.
-(The same $F'$ is obtained if $F$ is flipped across the vertical line through its center or either diagonal through its center.)
+If a foursome $F$ is f{\kern0pt}lipped across any of the four lines through its center, the result is another foursome $F'$ that occupies the same lines as $F$; this is illustrated in Figure 2.

 Thus if a dominating set $D$ of $Q_{m \times n}$ contains $F$, we may replace $F$ in $D$ with $F'$ and obtain a dominating set $D'$ of the same size as $D$.
 Usually $D$ and $D'$ are not equivalent.